Client Login

 Speak to an adviser

-A discretionary trust and a discretionary family trust are essentially the same thing.
+The meaning of discretionary trust and discretionary family trust is essentially the same thing.
 The word ‘family’ is purely added when the beneficiaries are predominantly family members of the settlor.

-The only significant difference is that a discretionary family trust can restrict the pool of potential beneficiaries to family members and their related entities.
+The only significant difference is that a discretionary family trust restricts the pool of potential beneficiaries to family members and their related entities.
 However, a standard discretionary trust will allow beneficiaries to be friends, employees or even charities.

 Who should consider setting up a discretionary trust?